JaneAdhiambo3000/DAYNA-/README.md

-## PORTFOLIO:
+## AKAN NAMES
-This is a showcase of my projects and my abilities
+A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## DEMO
-Here is a working live demo : https://janeadhiambo3000.github.io/MY-PORTFOLIO/
+Here is a working live demo :

 ### AUTHORS NAME: